renssies/esp-temperature-display/README.md

 # ESP8266 Temperature Display
-A rewrite of the neopixel based temperature display at [Pixelbar](https://pixelbar.nl) originaly created by Ghostleyjim
+A rewrite of the neopixel based temperature display at [Pixelbar](https://pixelbar.nl) originally created by Ghostleyjim

 The source code can be found in the `esp-temperature-display` folder.